DhavalPatodiya/DhavalPatodiya/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🌱 Growing 🚀
-- 🤔 &nbsp; Improving every second.
 - 🎓 &nbsp; Completed a Masters Degree in Computer Science at Arizona State University.
 - 💼 &nbsp; Worked as a Software Engineer at Bentley Systems and Truveta.
-- 🌱 &nbsp; Learning more about DSA, System design, and Machine Learning.
+- 🔭  &nbsp; Learning more about DSA, System design, and Machine Learning.
 - 📫 &nbsp; How to reach me: Mail me at patodiya25@gmail.com (mailto:patodiya25@gmail.com)
 - ✍️ &nbsp;  Reading Books, Traveling to new places, and playing games are my hobbies.